dspsforms/dspsForms/README.md

 * Aria (accessibility)
 * ReCaptcha V3
 * Apache httpd
+* Support for IE (attempted, need to test)
+* forever for running Node in production

 At a more granular level:

+Client side.

 * RxJs Observables
 * Angular Material Dialog (modal) for error messages and showing terms of agreement when submitting a form
 * HttpInterceptor for error handling as well as transmitting headers (JSON web token)
 * Guards for authentication and also for updating recaptha v3 scores
+* JSON web token for authenticated users
+* Breadcrumbs
+* Pagination
+* A simple class hierarcy for handling common stuff for submitting forms

+Server side.

 * A small framework around Node/Express to handle routes, controllers, middleware
 * JSON web token for authenticated users

-Second-order utilities:

-Server side

- * dotenv for loading node environment variables
+Some server side external modules:

- * sanitize
+ * bodyparser
  * bcrypt
  * jsonwebtoken
- * bodyparser
+ * mongo-sanitize
+ * request and request-promise for recaptcha V3 server side
+ * dotenv for loading node environment variables